Caserta-Concepts/docker_eval/README.md

 ```
 Note:

-1. When open the notebook, to get editing access, might need to left click the 'Not Trusted'(in the top-left corner) to turn into 'Trusted'
+1. When opening the notebook, to get edit access, you may need to left-click the 'Not Trusted'(in the top-left corner) to turn into 'Trusted'
-2. When finished this test:
+1. When finished with this test:

       2.1. 'ctrl-C' twice to shut down the Jupiter and stop the docker container